ruxailab/gsoc/README.md

-# GSOC-2021
+# GSOC-2022

 ![uramaki-lab](/uramaki-logo.png)

 For a long time, the evaluation of user interfaces by user testing techniques, has been one of the most successful ways to getfeedback from the users.
 HCI experts usually perform their experimental evaluations sessions in usability labs, indoor facilities with equiped with expensive and not available devices for everybody like eye-tracking devices or multi-rooms with specialised software.

 The main goal of UramakiLAB is create a set of open source toolchains that helps to perform usability tests in a remote environment.
 Our core is a system that allows to do remote heuristic tests and share the studies to other participants, creating at the same time a social network of developers who wants to get in touch with the studies of their collegues.
-On 2021 we expect to start creating eye tracking systems using TensorFlow framework.
+On 2022 we expect to keep up the development of eye tracking systems, improvement of our remote usability test platform and also work with virtual and augmented reality projects.

 ## Before the application

 Before applying directly to Google Summer of Code Dashboard we recommend you to get in touch with our community.
-Join our [Discord](https://discord.gg/HrkNfE5c), introduce yourself, ask questions about the projects, get in touch with mentors and learn how you can start contributing to the Uramaki LAB project.
+Join our [Discord](https://discord.gg/Hb3mTPcVjS), introduce yourself, ask questions about the projects, get in touch with mentors and learn how you can start contributing to the Uramaki LAB project.
 If you don't have a discord or prefer to send an e-mail you can contact us at `uramakilab@gmail.com`.

 In our organization we value the people who are pro active, hardworking and that sees always the big picture, thinking about how their work can contribute to the community and to the open source world, thus it is a good idea to start colaborating with us early so we can get to know you better.